 If you are looking for a luxury hotel with view on the Thames, check out the Shangri-La.

 Somerset House hosts all kinds of exhibitions, and in the winter, from mid-November through to mid-January, there is an ice-skating rink here.
+So if you are celebrating Christmas in London, this is a great place to visit.

 You have a wonderful view of the Thames from the terrace.